-Amounts with the State Treasurer as of June 30, 2010 and 2009, are comprised of the following investment pools:
+Amounts with the State Treasurer as of June 30, 2011 and 2010, are comprised of the following investment pools:

 The BTI has adopted an investment policy in accordance with the "Uniform Prudent Investor Act."
 The "prudent investor rule" guides those with responsibility for investing the money for others.
 Such fiduciaries must act as a prudent person would be expected to act, with discretion and intelligence, to seek reasonable income; preserve capital; and, in general, avoid speculative investments.
 The BTI's investment policy is to invest assets in a manner that strives for maximum safety, provides adequate liquidity to meet all operating requirements, and achieves the highest possible investment return consistent with the primary objectives of safety and liquidity.
 The BTI recognizes that risk, volatility, and the possibility of loss in purchasing power are present to some degree in all types of investments.
 Due to the short-term nature of BTI's Consolidated Fund, the BTI believes that it is imperative to review and adjust the investment policy in reaction to interest rate market fluctuations/trends on a regular basis and has adopted a formal review schedule.
 Investment policies have been established for each investment pool and account of the BTI's Consolidated Fund.
-Of the BTI's Consolidated Fund pools and accounts which the College may invest in, all are subject to credit risk.
+Of the BTI's Consolidated Fund pools and accounts in which the Commission invest, all are subject to credit risk.

-WV Money Market - Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-For the years ended June 30, 2010 and 2009, the WV Money Market Pool has been rated AAAm by Standard & Poor's.
+WV Money Market Pool - Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+For the years ended June 30, 2011 and 2010, the WV Money Market Pool has been rated AAAm by Standard & Poor's.
 A Fund rated "AAAm" has extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit, market, and/or liquidity risks.
 "AAAm" is the highest principal stability fund rating assigned by Standard & Poor's.
 As this pool has been rated, specific information on the credit ratings of the underlying investments of the pool have not been provided.

 The BTI limits the exposure to credit risk in the WV Money Market Pool by requiring all corporate bonds to be rated AA- by Standard & Poor's (or its equivalent) or higher.
-Commercial paper must be rated at least A-1 by Standard & Poor's and P1 by Moody's.
+Commercial paper must be rated at least A-1 by Standard & Poor's and P-1 by Moody's.
 The pool must have at least 15% of its assets in U.S. Treasury issues.

-At June 30, 2010 and 2009, the WV Money Market Pool investments had a total carrying value of \$2,876,711,000 and \$2,570,261,000, respectively, of which the College's ownership represents 0.06% and 0.05%, respectively.
+At June 30, 2011 and 2010, the WV Money Market Pool investments had a total carrying value of \$3,018,560,000 and \$2,876,711,000, respectively, of which the College's ownership represents .06% and .05%, respectively.

-WV Government Money Market Pool - Credit Risk - For the years ended June 30, 2010 and 2009, the WV Government Money Market Pool has been rated AAAm by Standard & Poor's.
+WV Government Money Market Pool - Credit Risk - For the years ended June 30, 2011 and 2010, the WV Government Money Market Pool has been rated AAAm by Standard & Poor's.
 A Fund rated "AAAm" has extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit, market, and/or liquidity risks.
 "AAAm" is the highest principal stability fund rating assigned by Standard & Poor's.
 As this pool has been rated, specific information on the credit ratings of the underlying investments of the pool have not been provided.